 Conditions of Carriage

-These Conditions do not apply to services contracted for and on behalf of Transport for London and / or National Express.
+These Conditions do not apply to services contracted for and on behalf of Transport for London and / or contracted rail replacement services or National Express.
 In addition, you should refer to the operator’s website for specific services relating to private coach hire and those overseas services we operate.

 Where you have purchased a ticket from us for a journey which allows you to travel for part or all of that journey with another bus operator, you will be subject to the conditions of carriage of that other bus operator and we accept no responsibility for the conduct of that operator and no liability to you as a result of that operator’s conduct.
 If, however, we use a subcontractor to provide the service we ordinarily operate, and for which you paid your ticket to use, these Conditions apply.

 These Conditions may be altered from time to time and without notice.
-The set of Conditions which applies to you is the set which is in force at the time you purchase a ticket, Smartcard, pass, permit or other legitimate means of travel.
+The Conditions which apply to you are the set which is in force at the time you purchase a ticket, Smartcard, pass, permit or other legitimate means of travel.
 Where we refer to the term “ticket”, we treat this term to include a pass, permit or other legitimate means of travel unless the context otherwise requires.
+See our Ticketing Terms and Conditions for further details.

 These Conditions form the entire agreement between the operator, on whose bus or coach you are travelling, and you and shall exclude any other purported variation thereof, whether written or oral, unless otherwise agreed in writing by the Group Chief Executive of The Go-Ahead Group plc.